GSA/open-gsa-redesign/_apidocs/perdiem.md

 ## About Per Diem Rates

 GSA sets rates for geographic areas it determines called "primary destinations."
 Areas outside the primary destinations are covered by the same, nation-wide "standard rate."
-The Per Diem Rate database is organized by ZIP Code and fiscal year.
-Each row in the database corresponds to an individual ZIP code for a particular fiscal year.
-Each row contains 12 values for the hotel reimbursement for each of the 12 months in the Fiscal Year.
+The Per Diem Rate database is organized by location and fiscal year.
 The meals value applies to the entire year.

-If the ZIP code *is* in a primary destination, then the row also contains entries for the following: City (one or more cities most prominent in that area), County, State, and the "Destination ID."
-The DestinationID is an arbitrary value used internally to group ZIP codes.
-It is not typically presented to the general public.

-If the ZIP code *is not* in a primary destination, then the DestinationID is given as "0" (zero), the City value is "Standard Rate" and County is empty.
-The State is included along with the standard monthly hotel rates and the annual meal rate.

 On the first and last days of a trip, the allowed meal reimbursement is 75% of the Per Diem Rate.